redsolution/django-trusted-html/README.rst

 But you can become unhappy.
 Your site can looks not homogeneous because of different font-families, colors, indents that will come with copy-and-pasted content.
 Also you can want to protect your site from JavaScript injections.
-In this way you can use django-trusted-html.
+In this way you might want to use django-trusted-html.

 Sanitizing
 ----------